3r1co/ssc/docs/kaniko.md

 To do so, please follow these steps:

-1. Create an ECR Repository
+1. Create an Elastic Container Repository Repository

-    1. Go to the AWS Console and open the ECR menu
+    1. Go to the AWS Console and open the ECR menu (by searching for Elastic Container Registry)
     1. Click on "Create repository"
     1. Enter "juice-shop" and click on "Create Repository"